dan-l/engineering-blog/my-understanding-of-a-web-application.md

-#My understanding of a web application
+#Full stack with web application

 What does a web app typically consist of ?
 Front End and Back End.